croesuslab/RCTGAN/README.md

 but filled with synthetic data instead of the real one.

 ## 3. Hyperparameters configuration
-Each table is modeled by a modified CTGAN.
+Each table is modeled by a modified <a href="https://github.com/sdv-dev/CTGAN">CTGAN</a>.
 In RCTGAN, we can tune the hyperparameters of each CTGAN (tables) through a dictionnary.

 ```python3
 hyper = {'molecule': {'embedding_dim':64,